 - This is actually a complex task and can take a lot of time in case of a large number of targets and huge polygons

 To sum this up: Our polygons are great for visualizing travel times.
-For analyzing them, use our Time service.
+For analyzing them, use our reachability service.